-The Foodish Boy
+The Foodish Boy is “Lord Snooty” in China

 When I was child a shameful incident occurred.
 Having long looked forward to our trip to Italy planned for the summer, Mother announced that they had a change of heart and we would instead holiday in England.
 Tantrum does not even begin to cover my response.
 I kicked, screamed and shouted.
 I thought my parents must have been joking.
 They weren’t joking.
 I didn’t want to sit on a sodding pier, eating fish and chips in the rain.
 I wanted to perch myself on an Amalfi Coast veranda and work my way through the multitude courses of an Italian lunch.
 I cried for a week.